cailizhang/Road-network-generation/README.md

 5) "3filtration.py": Removeing pseudo intersections that fall outside the road

 #(2) Link identification

-This function was implemented by C# based on the platform of Arcengine
+This main functions, which were implemented by C# based on the platform of Arcengine, are listed as follows:
+1) deleting peripheral long and narrow triangles
+2) Criterion 1-6
+3) sub-trajectory point extraction
+4) Optimizing by morphological methods
 #(3) Link fitting